chellej80/Embarr-Equestrian-Trivia/README.md

 ### Content

-All content was written by the project owner
+All content was written by the project owner.

 ### Media

-- All images with the exception of the hero image (purchased from Shutterstock) are images taken by the project owner and her family
+- The hero image (purchased from Shutterstock)

 ### Readme

 - I used the
 [Markdown cheat sheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md) and the [love running template ](https://github.com/Code-Institute-Solutions/readme-template )to help put together my readme.

 # Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: